 Leaving devices on standby (phantom power)

-Standby use is real, but it’s also easy to overestimate.
-Which? calculated standby costs for common tech left on standby for 20 hours a day, and found that switching that selection off at the wall could save about £20.40 per year in their example.
-MoneySavingExpert also points out that newer devices are restricted in how much power they can draw on standby (for certain product types), so savings vary, but switching things off can still be worth doing because small draws add up across lots of devices.
+Standby use is real, but it is also easy to overestimate.
+Which? worked out the standby cost of common tech left on for 20 hours a day, and found that switching that selection off at the wall saved about £20.40 a year in their example.
+MoneySavingExpert adds that newer devices are limited in how much power they can draw on standby for certain product types, so savings vary.
+Even so, switching things off is worth it, because lots of small draws add up across a whole house.

 Using the tumble dryer instead of air-drying